-If you need help implementing the methods below, the Get Chaos Organized for Mom Bloggers course is set-up to help you find balance in your life, be more present with your kids, and created a flexible plan within your schedule that fits your unique life as a mompreneur.
+If you need help implementing the methods below, the Get Chaos Organized for Mom Bloggers course is set-up to help you find balance in your life, be more present with your kids, and create a flexible plan of time management tips within your schedule that fits your unique life as a mompreneur.

 But, the only tools you need are ways to track your timeboxes (even just using a spreadsheet or post-its) and a stopwatch for time boxing (one likely came loaded on your phone).

 Procrastination.
 We all do it.
-Each and every one of us has a hard time tackling hard or challenging tasks without some sort of resistance.
+Each and every one of us have a hard time tackling hard or challenging tasks without some sort of resistance.

-Time boxing is a way to ensure you make at least incremental progress toward a goal through focusing all of your energy on a single task at one time.
+Timeboxing is a way to ensure you make at least incremental progress toward a goal by focusing all of your energy on a single task at one time.

 This method increases your efficiency, boosts your motivation (which tackles endless procrastination and “analysis paralysis”), creates a routine or rhythm to your day, and sharpens your focus.